Due to COVID-19, for safety reasons, Holy Trinity Cathedral is closed for tourists.

 The church’s outer architectural style is late Baroque with features of Classicism.
 The interior of the cathedral has the luxury and splendour typical of the Rococo style.
 Still present is a luxurious box meant for seating the dukes of Kurzeme.

 A unique treasure of the church is the oldest unreconstructed mechanical organ in the world.
 It was built by Heinrich Andreas Contius who was one of Europe’s greatest craftsmen.
 The organ has 31 stops, 4 manuals and over 7000 pipes.
-It is played during church services and organ concerts.
+It is played during church services, but every September International Organ music festival takes place.
 If requested in advance, it is possible to see a demonstration of the organ or even enjoy a small impromptu concert.

 The cathedral was witness to an important event in Finland’s fight for independence.
 This fact is evidenced by a plaque commemorating Finnish Jägers who swore allegiance to their newly formed country in 1918, while serving in the military of the German Empire.